Dave Bolton: Britain

-He also featured in the club's 1960 Championship Final win.
+Bolton featured in the Wigan club's 1959–60 Northern Rugby Football League season Championship Final win.
 During the 1959–60 Kangaroo tour Bolton played for Great Britain at stand-off in all three Ashes series Test matches.
+Bolton was selected to go on the 1962 Great Britain Lions tour.
+He played at fullback in the 1963 Challenge Cup final for Wigan who lost 10-25 to Wakefield Trinity.
 During the 1963–64 Kangaroo tour Bolton again played for Great Britain at stand-off in the first and third Ashes series Test matches.

 Australia

 Bolton also played in Australia for the Sydney club Balmain.
 With them he reached the 1966 NSWRFL season's grand final against St George.
 Bolton played at number 7 in his sides loss against the all-conquering Dragons team of the era.
 As Balmain had gone through the first half of the 1966 season undefeated, they earned the right to play the Great Britain touring team.
 With Bolton playing no small part, Balmain defeated Great Britain.
 He featured in the 1969 season's Grand Final-winning Balmain team.
 This made him only the second Englishman to play in a grand final-winning team in Australia.
 Bolton retired from playing in 1970 after being unable to keep his first grade spot in 1970.
 He is often remembered as a prolific kicker of drop goals, at a time when they were worth 2 points.
 He was a great drop goal kicking asset to the club, he kicked 21 drop goals for Balmain during his era, some of them long range, and many of the drop goals were the difference between Balmain winning and losing.
+Bolton was inducted into the Balmain Tigers' Hall of Fame in 2005.
+Three years later, he was retrospectively conferred the Clive Churchill Medal for his performance in the 1969 Grand Final.

-Later life
+Coaching

-After retiring, Bolton remained in Australia.
+After retiring from coaching, Bolton remained in the Australian game as a coach.
 He coached Sydney club Parramatta for the 1973 and 1974 NSWRFL seasons.
 He went on to serve as assistant coach to Tim Sheens at Penrith in the mid-1980s.
 He also worked as a sports commentator and writer.

-Bolton was inducted into the Balmain Tigers' Hall of Fame in 2005.
-Three years later, he was retrospectively conferred the Clive Churchill Medal for his performance in the 1969 Grand Final.
-He died on 21 January 2021 at the age of 83, after suffering a long illness.
+bolton died on 21 January 2021 at the age of 83, after suffering a long illness.